Western embassies edgy as Muslim anger at film simmers

 Non-essential U.S. personnel have also been withdrawn from Tunisia, and Washington urged U.S. citizens to leave the capital Tunis after the embassy there was targeted on Friday.

-The protests peaked on Friday and abated over the weekend.
-Around 350 people chanted slogans at a rally outside the U.S. embassy in London on Sunday.
-A small group of protesters burned a U.S. flag outside the embassy in the Turkish capital, and in Pakistan there were protests in more than a dozen cities.
+The protests peaked on Friday and were ebbing by Sunday.
+Around 350 people chanted slogans at a rally outside the U.S. embassy in London; a small group of protesters burned a U.S. flag outside the U.S. embassy in the Turkish capital, and in Pakistan there were small protests in more than a dozen cities.

 One person was killed when unidentified people opened fire at a protest in the southern city of Hyderabad, and five people were injured in clashes with police in Karachi as around 1,000 protesters tried to reach the U.S. consulate, police said.